joysfera/arduino-tasker/README.md

 	#include "Tasker.h"
 ```

+Good news is that Tasker automatically releases slots of finished tasks (those
+that were invoked by *setTimeout* or those that were run by *setRepeated* for their last time).
+That's why one can chain the tasks with a subsequent *setTimeout* calls from within
+task function or even call one task using *setTimeout* recursively and the slots don't run out.

 Also, please be aware that the scheduled tasks cannot be stopped.
 This is
-intentional, well-thought-out design decision for this simple Tasker library.
+intentional, well balanced design decision for this simple Tasker library.
 You can always work around this limitation by adding the following condition
 as the first instruction in your task function: